bhuskade1999/My-Project-4-Book-Management/readme.md

 # Book Management

-### This project contain backend code of book managing platform , where  user can create account, creating books, updating books, deleting books, and other user can review the books which was published...
+### This project contain backend code of book managing platform , where  user can create account, creating books, updating books, deleting books, and other user can review the books which was published.
+- used jsonwebtoken for authentication and authorisation
 ##

 ### Teck Stack :